Caitlan Coleman, an American citizen abducted in Afghanistan with her Canadian husband in 2012, has been freed.

-Bolye’s dad Patrick, a judge in Canada, told the AP the two made a foolish mistake by going into Afghanistan, but that their safety should be treated with the same urgency as that of Bergdahl, who’s been accused by fellow soldiers of abandoning his post in Afghanistan in 2009.
+Boyle’s dad Patrick, who was a judge in Canada, told the AP the two made a foolish mistake by going into Afghanistan, but that their safety should be treated with the same urgency as that of Army Sgt.
+Bowe Bergdahl, who was captured after abandoning his post in Afghanistan in 2009.
 Bergdahl was released in 2014 in a prisoner swap with the Taliban.

-“It would be no more appropriate to have our government turn their backs on their citizens than to turn their backs on those who serve,” he said.
+“It would be no more appropriate to have our government turn their backs on their citizens than to turn their backs on those who serve,” Patrick Boyle said at the time.